TITANIC 1997: 25TH ANNIVERSARY REVIEW

 What Makes Titanic Popular?

-Beyond that, the star-crossed romance of the rich girl and poor boy – aka Romeo and Juliet on the Titanic – had universal appeal.
-Not to mention the unforgettable chemistry between Kate Winslet and Leonardo Dicaprio as Rose and Jack.
+Beyond that, the star-crossed romance of the rich girl and poor boy – aka Romeo and Juliet on the Titanic – had universal appeal, not to mention the undeniable chemistry between Kate Winslet and Leonardo Dicaprio as Rose and Jack.

-So, twenty years later, does Titanic still work as a film?
+So, 25 years later, does Titanic still work as a film?

 It’s been 84 years, and I can still smell the fresh paint.

-Content Note: PG-13 for sensuality, brief nudity, an implied sex scene, some language, and a few intense sequences.
+Content Note: PG-13 for sensuality, brief nudity, an implied lovemaking scene, some language, and a few intense sequences.

-Where to Watch: You can stream Titanic on Amazon Prime and Hulu.
-You can also rent/and or buy on Amazon Video, Google Play, iTunes, Vudu, Youtube, and DVD.
+Where to Watch: You can stream Titanic on Pluto TV.
+You can also rent/and or buy on Digital and DVD.

 Did you love Titanic?
 How many times have you seen it in the theater?
 Do you have a favorite moment?
 Let me know in the comments.